qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 Other Widgets
 ^^^^^^^^^^^^^

-The drag and drop designer offers a number of widgets that are not connected to a particular field, they can be used to enhance the appearance of the form or to display dynamically calculated values.
+The drag and drop designer offers a number of widgets that are not connected to a particular field.
+They can be used to enhance the appearance of the form or to display dynamically calculated values.

-* ``HTML Widget``: embeds an HTML page, the HTML source may contain the result of dynamically calculated expressions.
+* :guilabel:`HTML Widget`: embeds an HTML page, the HTML source may contain the result of dynamically calculated expressions.
-* ``QML Widget``: embeds a QML page, the QML source may contain the result of dynamically calculated expressions.
+* :guilabel:`QML Widget`: embeds a QML page, the QML source may contain the result of dynamically calculated expressions.
-* ``Text Widget``: displays a text widget which supports basic HTML markup and may contain the result of dynamically calculated expressions.
+* :guilabel:`Text Widget`: displays a text widget which supports basic HTML markup and may contain the result of dynamically calculated expressions.
-* ``Spacer Widget``: inserts an empty transparent rectangle, increasing the vertical distance between two widgets.
+* :guilabel:`Spacer Widget`: inserts an empty transparent rectangle, increasing the vertical distance between two widgets.

 .. tip:: **Display Dynamic Content**

-   The widgets mentioned above (except the Spacer Widget) support expressions that can be used to display content that dynamically changes whenever another field in the form changes.
+   The widgets mentioned above (except the :guilabel:`Spacer Widget`) support expressions that can be used to display content that dynamically changes whenever another field in the form changes.
    This can be achieved using the ``current_value('field_name')`` function in the expression to examine the value of another field.